directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 `docker pull wrwdi/yocto-hardknott_karo-bsp`
 `docker run --name yocto-hardknott_karo-bsp --rm -it -v $HOME/$YOCTO_BSP_DIR:/home/yoctosdk wrwdi/yocto-hardknott_karo-bsp`

 The `--rm` option ensures that the docker container is removed when you exit the container, so you don't have to remember to clean up.
+If you wish the container to persist do not use the `--rm` option.

 If you wish to build the image within the container rather than on the mount point in the host, simply remove the `-v` option:
 `docker run --name yocto-hardknott_karo-bsp --rm -it wrwdi/yocto-hardknott_karo-bsp`